-The jMPC Toolbox is a result of our research into high speed embedded controllers, utilizing advanced control strategies such as Model Predictive Control (MPC).
+The jMPC Toolbox is a MATLAB Toolbox which is a result of our research into high speed embedded controllers, utilizing advanced control strategies such as Model Predictive Control (MPC).
 It is supported with examples, full documentation and implementation experience.
 The toolbox is released under the BSD 3-Clause License.

 Click the button below to be redirected to our downloads page.
 For information on pre-requisites, please see below.

 - Simulate controllers within linear and nonlinear environments

 - Apply linear inequality constraints to inputs and outputs

 - Test various Quadratic Programming (QP) algorithms to solve the MPC QP problem

 - Implement advanced functionality such as state estimation, control move blocking and soft constraints